thinktandem/tandem/docs/guides/improve-tandem.md

 `docs/handbook`

 The handbook should be the place for all new employees to get spun up and integrated into the Tandem way with minimal disruption and loss of flow.
+It may also store other helpful information about the comapny that does not belong as either a Guide or in the Manifesto.
+For example an enumeration of our sales channels or how our sales process works might fit best in the handbook.

 It should contain:

 1. The things an employee needs to do on their first day to get rolling
 2. Company policies around benefits, pto, etc
+3. Other relevant materials that do not fit as Guides or within the manifesto

 ### Guides

 `docs/guides`

 Guides should ultimately seek to answer questions like _How do I do X at Tandem?_.
-They should serve as starting points on the path to increased automation eg we should always be considering how guides can be reduced in size by taking advantage of robots.
-They should also be written so that if you've never done something before you can still follow them and do a specific task reasonably well.
+They should be written for people trying to do something for the first time.
+This maximizes team flow by reducing the time spent showing someone how to do something, allows knowledge to be transferred in a standardized way and builds a more resilient and redundant team that more or less does things the same way.

+That said, guides should always be just a _starting point_ in the move towards higher levels of automation.
+We should constantly and continuously be trying to reduce the size, complexity and time spent going through each guide in favor of the robots.
+To that end we are advantaged if all our guides follow this "Guide Journey":

+1. A rough sketch or outline of a process is created
+2. The sketch is fleshed out with helpful details, scripts, templates, etc
+3. The robots are used so that manual steps like running a script, copying a template or populating a backlog are done automatically

 ::: tip PRO TIP
-Guides are best written with a singular and specific focus and container withing a singular markdown file.
+Guides are best written with a singular and specific focus and contained within a singular markdown file.
 This helps to minimize overlap and confusion while maximizing portability and ease of writing, amongst other things.
 :::

-They should contain things like:
+Some examples of guides are things like:

 1. How do I spin up a project?
 2. How do I Tandemize an existing project?